archydragon/lily-layout/README.md

 * Being able to type in English, Finnish, Swedish, Russian, Ukrainian and Belarussian when having just two system layouts.
 * Colemak-DH layout has been chosen for English as more finger friendly when typing.
+* Phonetic layout has been chosen for Cyrilic languages to not lose ability to type in Ukrainian or Russian on built-in laptop keyboards with this layout installed.
 * All printable characters are fit into main keyboard layer, UTIL and PAGE layers are used for other stuff.
 * Punctuation marks used in both Latin and Cyrillic based languages are on the same keys to reduce cognitive load.
 * As few more than two keys combos when typing as possible.